Work-from-Home Music to Boost Productivity

 Do you find yourself randomly shouting in the void because of deadlines and mountains of emails?
 Of course, it can be challenging to focus on your work when you’re not feeling good about it.
 So, whatever’s bugging you, get a dose of dopamine by listening to happy tunes.
 Give it a try, and you might end up using your pen as a microphone instead of trying to gouge your eyes out.

 You know that feeling of something lighting up in your brain or something warming your heart when you eat delicious food.
-Well, you can get that too with music.
+Well, you can get that too with good working music.
 After all, listening to feel-good songs can stimulate the same part of the brain that activates pleasure.
-You might wonder, “What are the best freelancers’ playlists?”
-Well, that would be anything that would make you feel happy.

 5. Instrumental Music

 While your favorite songs may get you amped for work, they can be distracting sometimes.
 Can you imagine getting through an Eminem song without rapping a verse or two?
-So, it is important to learn how to find good tracks for your home office—particularly those that will keep you focused instead of distracting you.
+So, it is important to learn how to find good music for remote working—particularly those that will keep you focused instead of distracting you.

 Larry W. Morris and Carol A. Smith from Middle Tennessee State University conducted research related to this.
 They divided students into two groups.
 While taking a test, the first group listened to ‘sedative’ music.
 Meanwhile, the second group listened to lyrical music.
 The researchers discovered that the first group scored higher than the second group.